 Pay particular attention to corners where barriers change direction, and ensure there are no gaps that will allow sound to escape.
 The flexibility of the barriers allows them to even be wrapped around corners.

 Face front of Echo Barrier away from noise source

 It is critical that the branded face of the Echo Barrier face away from the noise source.
 Echo Barriers have a very high absorption rating, with the H10 absorbing 100% of noise in the tested 500Hz bandwidth, however this can only be achieved with the correct orientation of the barriers.

 The rear outer layer of the Echo Barrier is made of a durable semi-absorbent mesh that allows noise to pass through while keeping water from entering.
 This also allows the barrier to be quickly and easily cleaned with a pressure washer after use.

 Consider the acoustic shadow

 The acoustic shadow is the “safe zone” cast by the correctly mounted barriers.
 Where the barriers obscure sight of the noise source/s, noise is being effectively attenuated.
 As an example: if you intend to guard passersby from a noisy site, any machinery and sources of disruptive noise should not be visible from the footfall area.
-It follows that the closer the barriers are to the noise source, the larger the acoustic shadow cast.

 The modularity of the Echo Barrier noise control system allows for flexible configuration, making it easy to control the size and direction of your acoustic shadow, and even the degree of attenuation; H-Series barriers can be double layered for augmented noise reduction and absorption.